Sneezedip/Tiktok-Booster/README.md

      ```sh
      python3 main.py
      ```
+   - (or you can use Visual Studio Code)

 4. **Wait:**
    - Allow the program to run and complete its tasks.
 This may take some time depending on the configurations and operations being performed.